Puthiya Mugham: Critical response

-Thomas.
-T of Nowrunning gave 3/5 stars and wrote "Though Puthiya Mukham has a number of defects, it is high voltage stuff and may appeal to the young generation."
 Paresh C Palicha of Rediff gave 2/5 stars and wrote "Director Diphan's effort to present a new face of Prithviraj does not work because of the over dependence on violence."

-Indiaglitz wrote "Go and watch Puthiya Mukham with confidence, if you are the admirer of high voltage action thrillers."
-Unni of Kerala9 gave a verdict that the film is "For Young blood!" and wrote "Puthiya Mukham’ is an out and out action flick, made to exploit and boost the star image of Prithviraj."

 Box office

-Puthiya Mukham became a commercial success at the box office and also heightened Prithviraj to superstardom in Malayalam cinema.
+Puthiya Mugham became a commercial success at the box office and also heightened Prithviraj to superstardom in Malayalam cinema.

 Awards

 Shankar Mahadevan won the award of Best Singer at the Annual Malayalam Movie Awards.
 At the 2009 Asianet Film Awards, Deepak Dev received the award of Best Music Director for his songs in the film, while Shankar Mahadevan won the award of Best Male Playback Singer.